-Fig. 2(B): Typical Arrangement for Sampling from Device with “Soft Plastic Hood
+Fig. 2(B) Typical Arrangement for Sampling from Device with “Soft Plastic Hood

 8.3.4.4 Detection system

 The detection system including sampling probes and connections shall have a response time of less than 20 s for a response of 10 percent to 90 percent of the full scale deflection of the indicator used.